a-alphayed/Arch-Notes/README.md

 swapon /mnt/swapfile
 ```

-Use this method for creating a swap partition instead of a swapfile:
+####Use this method for creating a swap partition instead of a swapfile:

-#### Partitions:
 ```example
 ##### /dev/sd*4 - [128MB]         Apple HFS+ "Boot Loader"
 ##### /dev/sd*5 - [256MB]         Linux filesystem "Boot"